Tilings of $\mathbb Z$ with multisets of distances: Proof of the Theorem

-Provided $d_{s+p} \geq L(L+1)$, we can construct a tiling of a rectangle of width $d_{s+p}$ using the two tilings constructed above.
+Provided $d_{s+p} \geq L(L-1)$, we can (by Proposition~\ref{lem0}) construct a tiling of a rectangle of width $d_{s+p}$ using the two tilings constructed above.
 The map $(a,b)\to a+d_{s+p}b$ maps this tiling into the desired tiling of the interval.
 Theorem~\ref{thm1} is proved.